 Besides these attractions mentioned in this guide, there are other things to do in Visegrád if you spend more time in the area.
 Here are a few more suggestions (see blue pins on the map):

-- Visegrádi Bobpálya (Visegrád Bobsled) (11am-4pm) – take a ride down the hill via a bobsled or alpine coaster in Visegrad Toboggan Park.
+- Visegrádi Bobpálya (Visegrád Bobsled) (9am-6pm; 1100HUF for one ride) – take a ride down the hill via a bobsled or alpine coaster in Visegrad Toboggan Park.

 - Hike to Juliánus Kilátó (Janus Pannonius Lookout Tower) – if you have energy and time at the end of this itinerary, hike 90 minutes from Nagymaros-Visegrad Station to see a panoramic view of the Danube Bend.